fortl/theobject/esp8266_artnet_server/README.md

+# Copyright notes

+This code is almost Robert's Oostenveld great job of implementing ArtNet server on EP8266.
+I just modified this to create a first version of TheObject LED controller.
+However ESP8266 IO seems too slow to me.
+It was noticed by Robert and I check it.
+At some point ESP8266 chokes with data flow.
+It could be not so often, but force me to move to Linux microcomputers and implement my project with Open Lighting Architecture.

 # Overview

 This sketch implements a WiFi module that uses the Art-Net protocol over a wireless connection to control wired stage lighting fixtures/lamps that are DMX512 compatible.
 It listens to incoming Art-Net packets and forwards a single universe to DMX512.
 It features over-the-air (OTA) configuration of the wifi network that it connects to, configuration of the universe that is forwarded, and monitoring of the incoming packets and the frame rate.